markcarey/toka/README.md

     - `TokaMint1155.sol` - This contract handles minting with $DEGEN for Zora ERC1155 contracts.
 It enables creators to set a price in $DEGEN for each of the NFTs and enables minters to pay the mint fee in $DEGEN in exchange for the NFT.
 It also checks that the "minting rules" set by the creator are enforced, such as time-limited minting windows.
     - `TokaMin721.sol` - This contract performs the same functions for Zora ERC721 contracts.
 These contracts have a different interface, necessitating key differences to interact with the contracts.
     - `Swapper.sol` - This contract gets called by the above Minting contracts when a creator has not (yet!) explicitly enabled "mint with $DEGEN".
 The Swapper contract has one purpose, to swap $DEGEN for ETH via Uninswap v3 on Base.
 Since the Zora mint fee must be paid in ETH, do the $DEGEN-to-ETH swap behind the scenes enables the minter to pay in $DEGEN and still get the NFT.
 Once the swap is complete, the Minter contract call the respective `mintWithRewards()` function on the Zora contracr while send the mint fee (typically 0.000777 ETH) as `value` in the function call.
 The minter is unaware of the swap -- they just pay a mint fee in $DEGEN and receive an NFT.
 Without ever leaving the Toka Frame!

+### Frame Server(less)
+All Farcaster Frames require a Frame Server to handle POST request from the Frame client.
+Toka uses Google Firebase (serverless) Functions for the purpose.
+The primary `api` function serves as  handler for both intial frames -- which are dynamic in nature, different for each NFT -- and for handling the button handlers for both the Mint and Admin frames.
+The Firebase functions are coded in NodeJS.

+Two Google Cloud "pub/sub" functions are used to process certain things in the background:
+- each Frame interaction is logged to Pinata Frame Analytics, pubsub is used to quicly hand off the logging task to background function
+- a Neynar webhook sends a POST every time a zora.com/collect/ URL is casted.
+These too are passed off from the api endpoint to background process that parses the new casts and then send outs Toka Frames from the @toka account to the /toka channel with newly discovered NFTs that can then be minted with $DEGEN or ETH.

+## Sponsor Tech Used
+- `Base` - Toka contracts have been deployed to Base and currently only supports Toka Frame for Zora NFTs on Base.
+- `Neynar` - Frame validation is performed by Neynar's api, as well as webhooks for new casts, and several other endpoints, such as looking up a user account for the owner/creator of an NFT contracts
+- `Pinata` - Toka logs all Frame interaction to Pinata Frame Analytics.
+The analytics data will then be used to powered Curation frames that feature the most popular Toka minting frames ... curated into a single Frame you can "scroll" through. (coming soon)

+## Next Steps
+- Curation and discovery tools powered by Toka mninting frames
+- NFT collection and publishing via casts and/or Frames, without the need to leave Farcaster to create and deploy NFTs
+- Expansion beyond Zora NFTs to other platforms
+- Toka's own NFT factory for deploying NFT collections
+- Open-Frames / XMTP support

+## Contact
+- Farcaster: @markcarey
+- Discord: @markcarey
+- Telegram: @markcarey
+- Twitter: @mthacks